tlsnotary/tlsn/notary-server/README.md

 String

 ---
+## Debugging
+The default logging of this server is set to `DEBUG` verbosity level for all crates (both internal and external) using tracing crate's [EnvFilter](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html).

+To help with debugging, one can use the following environment variable with the command to launch the server (Cargo or Docker)：

+`RUST_LOG=notary_server,tlsn_verifier,tls_mpc,tls_client_async=DEBUG`

+This effectively reduces the volume of logs by only including DEBUG-level logs from the crates that are useful for most debugging scenarios.

+One can always modify this env var to include any crate of interest by following tracing crate's [filter directive syntax](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html#example-syntax).

+---
 ## Architecture
 ### Objective
 The main objective of a notary server is to perform notarization together with a prover.
 In this case, the prover can either be